-- Subgrade stabilization is not needed if the final pavement subgrade is in marl / limestone stratum and the pavement subgrade Plasticity Index values are less than or equal to 20. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
-If the soil sulfate content is higher than 3000 ppm an alternate procedure will be needed. - The subgrade should be stabilized to a depth of 6 or 8 inches using 6 1⁄2 percent lime content. - o Lime application rate of 30.0 lbs per sq yard for 6-inch depth of stabilization is recommended. - o Lime application rate of 40.0 lbs per sq yard for 8-inch depth of stabilization is recommended. - The subgrade may also be stabilized with cement in lieu of lime.
-Cement application rates should be determined at the time of construction. - Fill used to raise the grade: - o approved fill material free should have a minimum CBR value of 3.0 and a maximum Plasticity Index value of 45.
+- Cut and fill data are not available at this time. - Fill used to raise the grade: - o approved fill material free should have a minimum CBR value of 2.5 and a maximum Plasticity Index value of 45 (on site material).
 Lime application rates should be re-evaluated and tested for sulfate content prior to use of the fill material. - The fill material should be approved by the geotechnical engineer, free of deleterious material, and the gravel size should not exceed 3 inches in size.
-The material should be placed and compacted as per applicable city / county guidelines.
+The material should be placed and compacted as per applicable city / county guidelines. - Based on the thickness of the clays encountered in the test pits, we anticipate the final pavement subgrade Plasticity Index value to be greater than 20.